-Things are never easy for the one who is terminally ill, or the family dealing with their loved one being terminally ill as my situation has shown.
-I’m tired and although I am mentally okay with what’s happening, keeping up with it all can be even more tiring.
+Things are never easy for the one who is terminally ill, or the family dealing with their loved one being terminally ill.
+I’m tired and although I am mentally okay with what’s happening, keeping up with it is even more tiring.

-Our physical health is just as important as our emotional health and so we’re concentrating on both.
+Physical health is just as important as our emotional health and so we’re concentrating on both.
 This time around with my father, everything seems different.
 I don’t seem hung up on feeling guilty about not seeing him all the time.
-I’m also not panicked about what will happen either, or what I’ll do if the worst should happen.
+I’m also not panicked about what will happen, or what I’ll do if the worst should happen.

-Although my father seemed ready for the inevitable, he’s changed his mind now from wanting to end his life in the local hospice, to wanting treatment.
-I know he still knows that his long-term prognosis isn’t good, but he’s decided he wants more control over what happens to him.
+Although my father seems ready for the inevitable, he’s changed his mind from wanting to end his life in the local hospice versus at home.
+He knows his long-term prognosis isn’t good, but he’s decided he wants more control over what happens.

 I’m eating, sleeping okay and don’t feel stressed about it and as I wait for more news from the hospital, I’m relaxed about the next step.